jwsmith24/smith_afc_F2025/capstone/docs/journal.md

 style for the frontend code.
 Successfully implemented all required functionality and all the bonus features.

+- Cloned the todo app and completed all work on a feature branch, committing locally after each milestone.

 10/28

+- Seeded the database with example entries via flyway migration scripts.

 - Encountered an issue with JPA/hibernate in the brightforge project where after restarting the server, the seed data being added via flyway migrations did not have the bidirectional relationships